Log In UI - Components

 Creating the Main Page

-You will now change the values of the properties of the Text component instance to create a tag line using a custom font.
+You will now add a text component instance to create a tag line using a custom font.
 You will add the font as an asset and set it to be used in the properties of the component.
 In addition, you will import a background image and logo as assets and add them to the page as instances of the Image component.

-You can download the font from Titillium Web ExtraLight font or use Arial as a substitute.
+Download the Titillium Web ExtraLight font from here or use Arial as a substitute.

 To add the assets: